2021 BBC Sports Personality of the Year Award: Nominees

 The nominees for the award were revealed on 13 December 2021.
 The panel deciding the shortlist was made up of athletes Jeanette Kwakye, Hannah Miley, and Neil Lennon, sports broadcasters Jason Mohammad and Andy Stevenson, sports journalists Molly Mcelwee, Ben Burrows, and Richard Morgans, and from the BBC Barbara Slater, Philip Bernie, and Gabby Cook.

 Emma Raducanu won the award, becoming the fifth different tennis player to win the award, and the first since Andy Murray, who last won it in 2016.
-Raducanu was also the first woman to win since Zara Philips, now Tindall, won in 2006.
+Raducanu was also the first woman to win since Zara Phillips, won in 2006.
 Runner-up Tom Daley, who has won the Young Sports Personality of the Year three times, became the first diver to finish in the top three.
 Adam Peaty, who finished third was the first swimmer to finish in the top three since Rebecca Adlington's third-place finish in 2008.

 Cyclists Jason and Laura Kenny presented the awards.
 Raducanu was not in the studio but was live over video link to accept the award.